-As part of a chat, ask about the pics included in the profile of their dating app.
+As part of a chat, you can always ask about the online pics included in the profile of their dating app.
 If you don’t wanr to look like a detective, you can always beat around the bushes for starters.
-For example, if they have posted an image of themselves at a festival, for example, ask which bands were on the bill, where it took place, and – crucially – what year it was.This is a great way of checking just how old the pictures are.
+For example, if they have posted an image of themselves at a festival, you can ask which bands were on the bill, where it took place, and – crucially – what year it was.This is a great way of checking just how old the pictures are.
 You can also show interest in the festival or ocassion that picture was taken on.
 Building trust through shared interests is a great way to get closer and avoid doubts.

 Have A Plan